Saturday, August 25, 2012

 Apollo 11 was one of humanity's greatest achievements.
 It brought the world together at a time in the 1960s when the world seemed like it was coming apart.
 But Apollo 11 was also a hair-width away from one of humanity's greatest tragedies.
 Imagine how we would have felt if the Eagle had landed, but without enough fuel to takeoff and return to the Command Module.
 Two astronauts would have died a very slow and gruesome death, stranded on the moon.
 Neil Armstrong's calm, cool, courage, and thinking was the difference in that hair-width boundary.

-Later, when I worked for TRW, I was lucky enough to sit in on another related lecture, this one by some of the old TRW engineers who were in Mission Control for Apollo 11, in honor of the 25th anniversary.
+For whatever reason, the impact of this story didn't hit me until later, when I worked for TRW.
+I was lucky enough to sit in on another related lecture, this one by some of the old TRW engineers who were in Mission Control for Apollo 11, in honor of the 25th anniversary.
 They designed and built the descent engines for the Lunar Module ("LEM").
+In their lecture, they spent more time emphasizing the significance of the disaster that Apollo 11 avoided, and how cool and level headed Armstrong was during the intense pressure to land.

 Armstrong was not comfortable with the attention he garnered from what is still the greatest adventure of humankind.
 He could have been the total opposite...the most arrogant man in the world.
 I wish we had more corporate and political leadership that were uncomfortable in those roles-- the reluctant leaders, pushed into the role, not pushing others out of the way to get there.